NethServer/ns8-core/core/agent/README.md

 The `set-env` command modifies an environment variable for subsequent steps.
-If the step where the command is invoked is successful, the agent persists the variable value in the local filesystem `./environment` state file and the next step picks it up.
+If the step where the command is invoked is successful, the agent persists the variable value in the local filesystem `./environment` state file and the next step will pick it up.
 For example

     set-env FULLNAME "First User"